microchimerism/MCLA/README.md

 To run the MCLA (in R or on a server), an R and Shiny Server environment must be set up previously.
 Specific installation instructions vary depending on the operating system used — hence, we omit detailed guidelines here.
 However, many detailed installation guides can be found online.

+### Customizing the MCLA

+The MCLA is designed for easy customization of the literature dataset, including downloading and preprocessing a custom literature dataset or modifying filter keywords.

+The necessary files are mostly text files for customizing the literature tool can be found at:
+- `preprocessing/data/`: Define the PubMed queries in `PubMedSearch_Parameters_*.xlsx` and the predefined "Filter Settings" in `Filters__*.csv`.
+- `preprocessing/pubmed.R`: Define displayed columns for created literature dataset.
+- `web_app/global.R`: Define general runtime settings.